Service Learning Trips

 Continue exploring Peru or return home.
 Depart Lima anytime between 12pm and 9pm.

-*Schedule might change depending on destination.
-Contact a MEDLIFE Advisor for more information
+*Schedule is subject to change depending on the destination.
+Contact a MEDLIFE Advisor for more information at info@medlifemovement.org

 What Makes MEDLIFE Service Learning Trips Unique?